Here are 5 great reasons to work remotely from the island of Jersey:

 STABLE & SECURE:

 Jersey is a direct dependency of the British Crown, but not part of the United Kingdom for legal or taxation affairs.
 The island’s government is the States of Jersey, which is one of the oldest legislative bodies in the world.
-A long history of political stability, a legal system primarily based on English Common Law and a S&P AA Credit Rating has made it an attractive location for international banks and HNWIs from all over the world.
-The days of locals leaving their front doors open are no longer here, but Jersey has a low crime rate that would be the envy of similar size communities anywhere in the world.
+A long history of political stability, a legal system primarily based on English Common Law and a S&P AA Credit Rating has made it an attractive location for international banks and HNWIs.
+The days of locals leaving their front doors open are no longer here, but Jersey has a very low crime rate that would be the envy of similar size communities anywhere in the world.

 WHERE TO LIVE:

-Jersey is not a ‘cheap’ place to live and work and doesn’t promote itself as being that.
-However, if you are an international financier that would like to swap city smoke for sand beneath your toes, or a software company looking for high speed global connections and summer surfing, or you just want to wind down for a month or two on a beautiful island then Jersey is somewhere to consider seriously!
+Jersey is not a ‘cheap’ place to live.
+However, if you are an international financier that would like to swap city smoke for sand beneath your toes or a software company looking for high speed global connections and sunny summer surfing, or you just want to wind down for a month or two on a beautiful island then Jersey should be on your list!